Charlo station

 The Charlo station is a flag stop Via Rail station in the village of Charlo, New Brunswick, Canada.
 Charlo is served by Via Rail's Montreal-Halifax train, the Ocean.

 The station was demolished, along with nearby Jacquet River station, in October 2021.
+The platform remains in use as a flag stop station where VIA Rail's Ocean stops on request.